 There are pine needles everywhere, how can you have scurvy?
 I guess if you don’t know that every part of a pine tree is edible and that you can cook them into a vitamin C rich pine needle tea, then you might well have scurvy in such a situation.

 Conifer needles are good for more than just survival though.
 They can be made into a surprising range of tasty edibles, try any of these adventurous recipes:

 - Douglas Fir Poached Pears & Frangipane Tart

 Foraging roots in winter is all about reading the landscape.
 You need to know what the dead brown top of a plant looks like, and then directly underneath you’ll find a root.
 Simple as that.

 I suppose you also need to have a good working knowledge of which plants have edible roots.
-There are a surprising number or plants with starchy tap roots, and even a few with medicinal roots that stand tall as they die to a dried out brown color in the winter.
+There are a surprising number of plants with starchy tap roots and even a few with medicinal roots that stand tall as they die to a dried-out brown color in the winter.